l33tn00b/entsoEchartmaker/README.md

 Now, what are my criteria?
 - I'm lazy.
 The container will be running for quite a while without being re-created.
 So we'd like to make sure we can auto-update the container.
 - I like it comfortable.
 Debug options should be included.
 - I have room to spare.
-While a smaller container would be nice, size is not the main criteria.
+While a smaller container would be nice, size is not the main criterion.

 The result?
 We'll use a distribution base image so we can run unattended upgrades for security fixes.
 If something breaks, it breaks.
 I'd rather have a broken container than a security problem (yes, problem).
 The base distro image will also include a shell for debug while being a bit larger.